Meaning of Petty Cash

 #2 – Petty cash as required

 Few small companies adopt a policy that results in the lowest balance of cash with the company as they only withdraw when it is required.
-For example, the company has the policy to reimburse employees on a weekly basis and hence in every week company came to know how much cash is required and that amount only withdrawn by the company.
+For example, the company has the policy to reimburse employees every week, and hence in every week company came to know how much cash is required and that amount only withdrawn by the company.

-This approach reduces the risk and since there will be almost no cash balance with the company, few costs in relation to insurance and protection of money can be avoided.
+This approach reduces the risk, and since there will be almost no cash balance with the company, few costs concerning insurance and protection of money can be avoided.

 #3 – Unorganised Petty Cash Management

-In closely held companies, where the owners directly involved in day to day business uses this approach whereas, they dictate the method of withdrawing the amount from the bank.
+In closely held companies, where the owners directly involved in day to day business uses this approach, whereas they dictate the method of withdrawing the amount from the bank.
 No formal policy is in place to withdraw the amount and no limit over the possession of the cash.
-Further, there is no formal policy over cash too as the same is closely looked over by the owners of the organization.
+Further, there is no formal policy over cash, too, as the same is carefully looked over by the owners of the organization.

-From a control and risk perspective, it is less risky as closely controlled by-owner only.
+From a control and risk perspective, it is less risky as tightly controlled by-owner only.
 From a policy and accounting point of view, it is informal and shall be avoided.